-Most specialty rotations (OB, surgery, emerg) are done locally with pediatrics and internal medicine experiences done at our Owen Sound or Orillia sites.
+Most specialty rotations (OB, surgery, emerg, Internal Medicine) are done locally with pediatrics completed at our Owen Sound sites.
 The general practice peds or ‘baby doc’ program is novel to the local hospital with a group of General Practitioners on a roster to cover neonatal emergencies.
-There is also a very strong general practice anaesthetic program which provides opportunities for residents to gain added skills.
+There is also a very strong general practice anesthetic program which provides opportunities for residents to gain added skills.
 The community has recently added a Hospice under the guidance and direction of some local, general practice, palliative care specialists through whom other selective training can be done.

-Academic sessions are done in Owen Sound with other rural residents.
+Academic sessions are done in Collingwood with other Rural North residents.

 Community website: Town of Collingwood

 - Preceptors: 70

 - CMG CaRMS Positions: 3

 - 68 bed hospital with catchment area of 45,000

 - 550 births per year and 34,000+ ER visits per year